Victoria Bateman

-Victoria N. Bateman (née Powell, born 1979) is a British feminist economist and academic, specialising in economic history.
+Victoria Naomi Bateman (née Powell, born 1979) is a British feminist economist and academic, specialising in economic history.
 She is a fellow in economics at Gonville and Caius College, Cambridge.
 She is Director of Studies for the Economics Tripos at Gonville and Caius College.

-Brought up in Lees, Oldham, Victoria Bateman attended Saddleworth School, Uppermill.
+Brought up in Lees, Greater Manchester, Bateman attended Saddleworth School, Uppermill.
 She then studied for A-levels at Oldham Sixth Form College where she was President of the Student Union.
 She read economics at Gonville and Caius College, Cambridge, and went on to receive master's and doctoral degrees from the University of Oxford.

 Her research focuses on economic history, including the role of markets in economic development, and the role of women's rights and freedoms in stimulating economic growth.

 She is well known for her public protests against Brexit and in favour of women's rights, occasionally appearing naked.

 Early life

-Bateman grew up with two younger sisters in Lees, Oldham.
+Bateman grew up with two younger sisters in Lees, Greater Manchester.
 Her father worked in the sheet metal industry, installing ductwork; her mother worked for the same company in the payroll department.
 When both parents lost their jobs, her father started a new business of his own, which foundered when clients were unable to pay.
 Her mother worked several jobs, and the family struggled to pay its debts.
 Bateman's parents divorced when she was 14 years old, and their economic straits worsened.
 Her sisters dropped out of school, and one became pregnant as a teenager.
 Bateman attributes her interest in economics to witnessing first-hand the effects of the boom-bust cycle and economic disparity.
 With the encouragement of her father and a history teacher, she studied economics at Cambridge as an undergraduate, followed by master's degrees in economics and economic history and a doctoral degree in economics at Oxford.